wp-plugins/collapsing-categories/readme.txt

 * using images to mark collapsing and expanding
 * exclude posts from  the categories general and uncategorized

-= Advanced Options =

-There is a file included called advanced-config-sample.php.
-If you wish to set some advanced options, copy this file to advanced-config.php, and modify any settings you wish.
-Currently there is only one option - useCookies, which is true by default.
-Setting this to false will have the effect that categories are always closed on page load, even if you had expanded one previously.

 == Demo ==